canhminhdo/spec-based/ReadMe.md

 Some case studies are conducted to proof the correctness as well as the efficiency of the environment as follows.
 - Test & Set Protocol (TAS)
 - Alternative Bit Protocol (ABP)
-- Needham-Schroeder Public-key Authentication Protocol (NSPK)
+- Needham-Schroeder Public-key Authentication Protocol (NSPK and NSLPK)
 - Simplified Cloud Synchronization Protocol (CloudSync)

 ## Publication